MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/troubleshoot-blocking-caused-compile-locks.md

 - `waittype` for the blocked and (usually) blocking session SPIDs is `LCK_M_X` (exclusive) and `waitresource` is of the form `OBJECT: dbid: object_id [[COMPILE]]`, where `object_id` is the object ID of the stored procedure.

 - Blockers have `waittype` NULL, status runnable.
-Blockees have `waittype` `LCK_M_X` (exclusive lock), status sleeping.
+Blockers have `waittype` `LCK_M_X` (exclusive lock), status sleeping.

-- Although the overall duration of the blocking incident may be long, there is no single session (SPID) that is blocking the other SPIDs for a long time.
+- Although the overall duration of the blocking incident might be long, there's no single session (SPID) that is blocking the other SPIDs for a long time.
 There's rolling blocking; as soon as one compilation is complete, another SPID takes over the role of head blocker for several seconds or less, and so on.

 The following information is from a snapshot of `sys.dm_exec_requests` during this kind of blocking: